rlearsch/dosertools/to-do.md

 ## Next Steps
 * **Video selector**
-    * Let user specify what file type to look for (needs testing with non tiff files)
+    * Let user specify what file type to look for (needs testing with non tif files)
 * **Integrating into a single script**
     * Different start/end points (what additional start/end do we need?)
 * **Error Handling**